So he didn't have to give away anything of his own.

 Mortgage lenders are any other kind of lenders.

-So in the midst of this, they're propping Wall Street up with this QE3 business, and you watch.
+So in the midst of this, they're propping Wall Street up with this QE3 business.

-The next time the Fed meets, and if they if they release the uh the minutes of the Fed meeting, and if there's any talk that's reported about QE Whatever ending, you watch what happens in the market that day or the next day.
+The next time the Fed meets, and if they release the minutes of the Fed meeting, and if there's any talk that's reported about QE whatever ending, you watch what happens in the market that day or the next day.

 We're now creating addicts.